 How to Grow Lavender from Seed

-For an optimum germination rate, keep the soil temperature around 21 degrees (C) [70F].
-We recommend putting those seed trays on a heating pad, available from most garden supply centres or mail order (e.g. Veseys Seeds).
+(2) SOIL TEMPERATURE IS CRITICAL: For an optimum germination rate, keep the soil temperature around 21 degrees (C) [70F].
+We recommend putting those seed trays on a heating pad, available from most garden supply centres or mail order.

-Keep the growing soil moist, but not damp, and water the seeds in the morning so that the soil can dry during the day.
+(3) LIGHTLY WATER THE SOIL.
+Keep the growing soil damp but not soggy, and water the seeds in the morning so that the soil can dry during the day.
 Soil that is too damp and cool will invite fungus to grow, and fungus will destroy your seeds.

 (4) GIVE SPROUTED SEEDS PLENTY OF LIGHT.
 16-18 hours per day under a growing light is ideal, but if you do not have a growing light, then after the seeds sprout, move the seed trays to a location which receives plenty of direct sunlight.
 If no such location is available and you do not have a growing light, then a third option is to place a fluorescent light above the seedlings and allow them to sit in the artificial light for at least 16 hours a day.